rhmodding/Tickompiler/docs/engines.rst

 Night Walk (6)
 --------------

-Night Walk only has one useful macro, and uses ``0x100`` series operations for everything else.
+Night Walk only has one useful sub, and uses ``0x100`` series operations for everything else.

 0x100 - Spawn Platform
 ~~~~~~~~~~~~~~~~~~~~~~